 Currently, several studies have shown that CBD can help in the therapeutic aid of PTSD and reduce anxiety.

 These studies have revealed that CBD can do the following when used as a therapeutic aid for PTSD:

 - Modulate pain receptors

-Currently, most studies on the effectiveness on CBD as a treatment for PTSD are based on clinical trials.
-There are limited, published results on the actual effectiveness of CBD in treating PTSD in humans.
+Currently, most studies on the effectiveness on CBD as a therapeutic aid for PTSD are based on clinical trials.
+There are limited, published results on the actual effectiveness of CBD in improving the symptoms of PTSD in humans.
 Nevertheless, there was a study that was published in 2015 that shows credible results among patients that enrolled in cannabis programs in New Mexico.

 The programs entailed collection of data from psychiatric evaluation of 80 PTSD patients.
-Researchers collected results before CBD treatment and after the treatment.
-The study established that there was an association of CBD with more than 75% reduction of PTSD symptoms and severity.
+Researchers collected results before administering CBD to patients, and after the therapeutic aid was administered as well.
+The study established that there was an association of CBD with more than a 75% reduction in PTSD symptoms and severity.

 Currently, the Multidisciplinary Association for Psychedelic Studies is conducting research on the effects of cannabis inhalation among veterans with PTSD.
-The University of British Columbia is also conducting another study on CBD effects on PTSD sufferers.
+The University of British Columbia is also conducting another study regarding the effects of CBD on PTSD sufferers.

-Considering the currently established facts and the studies that are being conducted, it’s possible that CBD will eventually become an effective and conventionally accepted treatment for PTSD in the near future.
+Considering the currently established facts, and the studies that are being conducted, it’s possible that CBD will eventually become an effective and conventionally accepted therapeutic aid for PTSD in the near future.